 - Anemia, including hemolytic and aplastic; thrombocytopenia, including thrombotic thrombocytopenic purpura; leukopenia; agranulocytosis; pancytopenia; and/or other hematologic abnormalities.

-Cases of severe hepatotoxicity, including hepatic necrosis, life-threatening hepatic failure, and fatal events, have been reported with ciprofloxacin.
+Cases of severe hepatotoxicity, including hepatic necrosis, life-threatening hepatic failure, and fatal events, have been reported with CIPRO.
 Acute liver injury is rapid in onset (range 1â€“39 days), and is often associated with hypersensitivity.
-The pattern of injury can be hepatocellular, cholestatic or mixed.
+The pattern of injury can be hepatocellular, cholestatic, or mixed.
 Most patients with fatal outcomes were older than 55 years old.
-In the event of any signs and symptoms of hepatitis (such as anorexia, jaundice, dark urine, pruritus, or tender abdomen), treatment should be discontinued immediately (see ADVERSE REACTIONS).
+In the event of any signs and symptoms of hepatitis (such as anorexia, jaundice, dark urine, pruritus, or tender abdomen), discontinue treatment immediately.

-Although similar serious adverse effects have been reported in patients receiving theophylline alone, the possibility that these reactions may be potentiated by ciprofloxacin cannot be eliminated.
-If concomitant use cannot be avoided, serum levels of theophylline should be monitored and dosage adjustments made as appropriate.
+Although similar serious adverse reactions have been reported in patients receiving theophylline alone, the possibility that these reactions may be potentiated by CIPRO cannot be eliminated.
+If concomitant use cannot be avoided, monitor serum levels of theophylline and adjust dosage as appropriate [see DRUG INTERACTIONS].

 Clostridium Difficile-Associated Diarrhea

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing isolates of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
-CDAD must be considered in all patients who present with diarrhea following antibiotic use.
+CDAD must be considered in all patients who present with diarrhea following antibacterial use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.

-If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
-Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.
+If CDAD is suspected or confirmed, ongoing antibacterial use not directed against C. difficile may need to be discontinued.
+Appropriate fluid and electrolyte management, protein supplementation, antibacterial treatment of C. difficile, and institute surgical evaluation as clinically indicated [see ADVERSE REACTIONS].

-Musculoskeletal Disorders in Pediatric Patients and Arthropathic Effects in Animals
+Musculoskeletal Disorders In Pediatric Patients And Arthropathic Effects In Animals

 Prescribing CIPRO Tablets and CIPRO Oral Suspension in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.